 It’s finally spoiler season for the fall lineup of network and cable television shows, including Arrow’s eighth season which will be its last.
 Originally a grounded(-ish) action series with no superpowers and no magic, the show introduced both very early on.
 Arrow spawned three spin-off series and holds an annual crossover event the hearkens back to comics’ glory days.
-In advance of the onslaught of Warner Bros. television panels coming to Comic-Con International in San Diego, the man who launched a shared universe speaks about closing this chapter in his life.
+In advance of the onslaught of Warner Bros.
+TV Comic-Con 2019 panels coming to San Diego, the man who launched a shared universe speaks about closing this chapter in his life.

 In a new interview, Amell says that while he’s sad about the end he also recognizes that it’s time to say goodbye to Oliver Queen.
 Due to complicated rights issues and questionable executive decisions, Batman is not allowed to take part in the most ambitious shared universe on the small screen.
 Thus, it was up to Amell’s Oliver Queen to play the role of the gruff, brooding, and driven hero that doesn’t want partners or allies but trains them anyway.
 What started with hacker/love interest Felicity Smoak, played by Emily Bett Rickards, grew into a large extended crew that rivals any Bat-Family.

 “I’m 38 years old, and I got this job when I was 30.
 I’d never had a job for more than a year.
 The fact that I’ve done this for the better part of a decade, and I’m not going to do it anymore, is a little frightening.”

 Arrow launched The Flash, Legends of Tomorrow, and the upcoming Batwoman, while The Flash also helped out Supergirl, part of the crew but on a different Earth.
 (LOL, comics.)
 Amell says that Arrow’s eight season will be a much different show, because it really shows Oliver embracing his role as one of the most important heroes in the universe.